husanboyqodirov/Webchat/README.md

 <h4>PHP 7.4, MariaDB, Apache 2.4, </h4>

 Webchat is a system that allows users to communicate in real time using easily accessible web interface.
 It is a type of online chat distinguished by its simplicity and accessibility to users who do not wish to take the time to install and learn to use specialized chat software.
-This trait allows users instantaneous access and only a web browser is required to chat.
+This trait facilitates users instantaneous access and only a web browser is required to chat.
 Users will always get the latest version of a chat service because no software installation or updates are required.

 <h3>Below are screenshots of login, register and main pages and a showcase of how backend database is stored.</h3>